 Not too long ago we had the chance to put the Divergent EKO to a proper bow test.

-And yes, the most talked-about feature of the Bear Divergent EKO is its adjustable let-off factor of up to 90%.
+And yes, one of the most talked-about feature of the Bear Divergent EKO is its adjustable let-off factor of up to 90%.

 - Brace Height: 6.5”